hltfbk/E3C-Corpus/README.md

 * Remove references to figures and tables.
 * Restore punctuation and capitalization.

 ## Data Annotation

+The documents in Layer 1 contain full manual annotation of clinical entities, temporal information and factuality, for benchmarking and linguistic analysis.
+The documents in Layer 2 contain semi-automatic annotations of clinical entities.

+### L1

 We are currently annotating the collected data with two types of annotations: (i) clinical entities: pathologies, symptoms, procedures, body parts, etc., according to standard clinical taxonomies (i.e., UMLS); and (ii) temporal information and factuality: events, time expressions, and temporal relations according to the THYME standard. **Release v2.0.0 of the corpus will contain this data (see Release Schedule below).**